Easy Ways to Conserve Water With a Hot Springs Hot Tub

 Hot Tub Covers Help You Conserve Water and Energy

 Our neighbors in Marin County have instituted some new water restrictions for residents, including a mandate that requires hot tubs to remain covered when not in use.
 At Creative Energy, we think this is a great idea and that all hot tubs should have covers anyway!

 A well fitted hot tub cover can ensure your spa is protected and your water remains free of dirt and debris when it’s not in use.
 Keeping your spa covered can greatly reduce the need to drain, clean, and refill your hot tub throughout the year.
 Investing in a hot tub cover will also help reduce the amount of water evaporation in between soaks.
 This will also help you maintain a consistent water temperature.
 Whenever you are ready to sink in for a therapeutic dip, your hot tub will require less time and energy to heat up to your ideal temperature.

 Reuse Your Hot Tub Water as Grey Water

 Your hot tub water conservation efforts can be maximized even further by reusing your spa water as grey water.
 If it’s time to drain your hot tub, consider reusing those precious gallons of H20 to water your lawn, or non-edible plant garden!
 You can even use your old spa water to wash your car, house, patio, and much more!

-To reuse hot tub water as grey water all you need to do is remove the cover and let the chlorine dissipate for at least three days without adding any additional chemicals to the tub.
-This water certainly isn’t suitable for drinking, but can be used safely and efficiently in many other ways around your home.
+Reusing hot tub water as grey water is easy.
+First, remove the cover and let the chlorine dissipate for at least three days.
+Do not ad any additional chemicals to the tub.
+This water certainly isn’t suitable for drinking.
+However, it can be used safely and efficiently in many other ways around your home.